Blendify/blender-manual/blender_docs/manual/sequencer/sequencer/meta.rst

 A Meta Strip is a strip which contain multiple strips treated as if it was one strip.
 It allows you to reduce the vertical space used in the Sequencer.
-You can edit it the same way as strips.
+You can edit it the same way as any other strips.

-It is a kind of organization tool.
-For example, if you are using a lot of strips and they are complicated in the interface you can group them together using Meta strips.
+It is organization tool.
+For example, if you are using a lot of strips with complicated arangement, you can group them together using Meta strips.

 Make Meta Strip :kbd:`Ctrl-G`
    To create a Meta strip, select all the strips you want to group, and :kbd:`Ctrl-G` to group them.